AP sources: Gillibrand moving toward 2020 bid in coming days

 In recent weeks, Gillibrand has worked to expand her fundraising network and improve her standing among key voting blocs, including African-American voters.

-Associated Press writers Michael Balsamo and Julie Pace in Washington and Thomas Beaumont in Des Moines, Iowa, contributed to this report.
+Associated Press writers Michael Balsamo and Julie Pace in Washington, David Bauder in New York and Thomas Beaumont in Des Moines, Iowa, contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.